wuyuanyi135/jupyter_cell_functionizer/README.md

 ```

 # Use case
-Imaging that you are working on some data processing project.
+Imaging that you are working on a data processing project.
 You use the first cell to define the parameters:
 ```python
 a = 1
 b = 2